 Three most common myths about time tracking and why they are wrong

 When it comes to time tracking, businesses and freelancers alike either love it or hate it.
-While today you can find many organizations who’ve significantly improved their HR management by implementing automated software solutions for it, there still exist some arguments about whether that way of managing people is acceptable and effective.
-Let us now try to analyze these tales by listing some of the proposed dangers of time-tracking technology and see how they can be managed in the best possible way.
+While today you can find many organizations who’ve significantly improved their HR management and employee relations by implementing automated software solutions for it, there still exist some arguments about whether that way of managing people is acceptable and effective.
+Let us now try to analyze these tales by listing some of the common objections to the time-tracking technology and see how they can be managed in the best possible way.

 Myth #1 – Measuring employees’ time indicates that you don’t trust them.

 Yes, this could be one of the reasons for tracking time in large companies and corporations with rigid procedures and a formalized time normative.
 However, for most organizations implementing time-tracking software doesn’t come from the lack of trust in employees, but from a need to organize the workflow in accordance to their capacity, becoming a natural way of getting an insight into the course of their actions, habits and needs.
 You can see what their peak hours are and organize working time or breaks according to that.
 You can see if they need additional training in certain areas of expertise.
 You can be sure of how your remote employees are doing.
 And you can go on a vacation or a business trip and still know what’s going on in your office.
 It’s so much more than a simple surveillance tool.
 In a way, automated time tracking is used to close the information gap and inform management with insights that would otherwise be complicated to obtain, whether they trust their employees or not.

 Myth #2 – Employee monitoring software invades privacy.